marosolutions/marketing-dotnet/README.md

      - `recipientEmail`: email address.
 Ignored unless `$contactId` is null.
 Otherwise, it must be a well-formed email address according to `FILTER_VALIDATE_EMAIL`.
      - `recipientFirstName`: recipient's first name.
 Ignored unless `$contactId` is null.
      - `recipientLastName`: recipient's last name.
 Ignored unless `$contactId` is null.
      - `recipientCustomFields`: custom fields for the recipient.
 Ignored unless `$contactId` is null.
-Is an associative array where the item key is the name of the custom field, and the item value is the field value.
-All keys must be strings.
+Is a Dictionary where the item key is the name of the custom field, and the item value is the field value.
 All values must be non-null scalars.
      - `bccEmail`: BCC recipient.
 May only pass a single email address, empty string, or null.
 If provided, it must be a well-formed email address according to `FILTER_VALIDATE_EMAIL`.
      - `fromName`: sender's name.
 If `$fromEmail` is set, it overrides the transactional campaign default sender name.
 Ignored otherwise.
      - `fromEmail`: sender's email address.
 Overrides the transactional campaign default sender email.
      - `subject`: subject line of email.
 Overrides the transactional campaign default subject.
      - `replyTo`: reply-to address.
 Overrides the transactional campaign default reply-to.
      - `senderAddress`: physical address of sender.
 Overrides the transactional campaign default sender address.
-     - `tags`: associative array where the item key is the name of the tag within the content, and the item value is the tag's replacement upon sending.
-All keys must be strings.
+     - `tags`: Dictionary where the item key is the name of the tag within the content, and the item value is the tag's replacement upon sending.
 All values must be non-null scalars.
      - `ctags`: campaign tags.
 Must be a simple array of scalar values.

 ## Contacts